SegLCDLib

 All drivers maintain an in-memory buffer mirroring controller RAM:

-// Update display: modify buffer, then write to hardware
+// Update display: modify cached RAM, then sync affected byte(s)

 Benefits: